Jineeary/meetro/README.md

 We welcome contributions to help improve Meetro.
 To contribute, please follow our CONTRIBUTING.md guidelines.
 Contributions can include code improvements, new features, or updates to attraction data.

 ## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](link-to-license) file for more details.

 ## Online Demos and Examples
 In addition to the main functionalities, we provide the following demos to showcase Meetro’s capabilities: